herereadthis/Sagaxus/docs/frequentist-statistics.md

 * **Frequentist** - the idea that probabilities present long-term frequencies of repeatable random experiments.
   * Don't use probabilities to quantify degree of belief in hypotheses, so no pdf
   * The concepts of probability and randomness should only be used to describe sampling from populations, not degree or certainty of belief.
+  * Only repeatable random events have probabilities e.g., coin flips
   * Probability is objective
   * Bayesian: "The probability of average male height being between 70 and 74 inches is 95%" Frequentist: (height is either in this range or it isn't.)[https://www.quora.com/What-is-a-confidence-interval-in-laymans-terms/answer/Michael-Hochster]
 * Difference